CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy ext-community-list \<list-id\> rule \<rule-id\> action

-Configures the action to take (permit or deny) on the extended community list match.
+Configures the action to take on a match; permit or deny.

 **Usage**